- Quick Guide

 - Mercurial Scimitar

 - Randuin's Omen

 - Warmog's Armor

 As mentioned earlier, there are a lot of items that compliment Shaco.
-If the enemy team has a ridiculous amount of Ability Power champions, I'll mostly rush Locket.
-If they have a heavy physical team, I'll most likely get Sunfire Cape.
+If the enemy team has a ridiculous amount of Ability Power champions, I'll most likely rush Banshees.
+If they have a heavy physical team, I'll most likely get Thornmail.
 If their AD Carry is becoming a problem, Randuin's Omen might be a better choice.
 If you're having trouble surviving AP burst, Banshee's Veil or Maw of Malmortius might assist you in surviving.

 Very important notes for defensive items: